opendatateam/udata/docs/testing-code.md

 ```

 !!! note
-    uData ensure compatibility for IE officialy supported by Microsoft.
+    uData ensure compatibility for IE [officialy supported by Microsoft][ie-support].
     Right now, it's IE11.

 You maybe need to manually close the first time popup on first run.